codeHaiku22/Jellyfin-Media-Server-Guide/Jellyfin Media Server Guide.md

 ---
 ### Connect Jellyfin Clients
-One of the "selling points" for Jellyfin, was the broad ecosystem.
+One of the "selling points" for Jellyfin, is the broad ecosystem.
 Jellyfin offers a growing list of [clients](https://jellyfin.org/clients/) for a variety of device types.
 The most notable are listed below.

 * Android
 * Fire TV